How to feed birds in your garden

 Five ways of providing food:

-1. Hanging seed feeders - these will attract robins, tits, goldfinches, house sparrows, greenfinches and siskins.
+1. Hanging seed feeders - these will attract tits, goldfinches, house sparrows, greenfinches and siskins.

 2. Niger/Nyjer seed feeders - designed to hold tiny niger seeds, these attract goldfinches, siskins and redpolls.

 3. Mesh peanut feeders - these allow birds to take only small chunks of peanut, rather than whole nuts that they might choke on.
-They will attract sparrows, starlings, chaffinches and tits.
+They will attract sparrows, starlings and tits.

-4. Ground and table feeding - birds such as blackbirds, collared doves, thrushes, dunnocks and robins will not use feeders, preferring to feed off the ground or a bird table.
+4. Ground feeding - some birds such as blackbirds, collared doves, thrushes, dunnocks and robins prefer to feed off the ground.

-5. Home made - half coconuts or a pine cone covered in fat or vegetable suet can be hung from a tree or bird table.
+5. Home made - half coconuts or a pine cone covered in fat or vegetable suet can be hung from a tree.
 They will attract tits, greenfinches and house sparrows.

 Get started with our instructions below!